 An executive committee was formed of City, County, School District, Weiser Chamber of Commerce and Citizens to prepare.
 There are delegations from all over the state coming as well as the world.

 There are plans for the science and academic aspect as well as the commercial and community preparedness planning.
 The Chamber of Commerce is working to plan and coordinate events to the benefit of our community and county wide support.
 Contact Patrick Nauman or Lisa Horzen(Leverenz) or www.weisereclipse2017.com for information or input.
 There is a tentative schedule of events planned to promote local business and groups.
-The idea is to help our great community be prepared and ready for the thousands of expected people coming through for this eclipse.
+With 1.5 million people within 4 hours of driving to Weiser to expericance totality, the idea is to help our great community be prepared and ready for the thousands of expected people coming through for this eclipse.